 Did you see us?
-My husband Harold and I were on TV with Bob Barker.
-Before you run to check your TiVo I’d better tell you this was awhile ago.
+My husband and I were on TV with Bob Barker.
+Before you run to check your DVR or YouTube, I’d better tell you this was a while ago.
 Try 1971.

 We were plucked from the live audience of that old favorite, Truth or Consequences along with two other couples.
 Ours was a kind of “newlywed game” stunt.
 They put the guys in a sound-proof booth and we ladies had to predict how our husbands would answer questions.

-Of course the hubs and I won.
-And a mighty fine prize it was: $50 and a blender!
+Of course, the hubs and I won.
+And a mighty fine prize it was: $50 in prize money and a blender!

 Here’s where your thinking gets all messed up.
 Your choices, you believe, are to either 1) have the shoes or 2) not have the shoes.
 One is a happy outcome, the other negative, or so you believe.